Videos & Blog Posts To Help You Build Incredible Habits With Your Training, Nutrition, Lifestyle & Mindset.

 The good news is that there is a way to stay in shape and maintain your fitness levels while away.
-IT requires a different approach to your lifestyle habits and some organisation.
+I am going to give you the tips that my online clients use.
+It requires a different approach to your lifestyle habits and some organisation.
 Here are 9 Tips for Saying in Shape While Travelling.

 1. Pack the workout gear

 Make sure you have a pair of trainers, comfortable walking shoes, even jumping rope or a resistance band to complement your workouts.
 Depending on the length of your trip, pack a few changes of workout clothes so you don’t have any excuse to fit that half an hour in.

 Your travels start when you step foot at the airport and majority of people will use food to pass the time.
 Be prepared and pack healthy snacks and fruits to nibble on while waiting in line or sitting at the gate.

 Airport restaurants provide high calorie meals and cost more than in town so you can save you time in the gym and money in your holiday budget.
 If you must eat there, aim for lean protein and fresh vegetables.

 On the aircraft the air will be dry, so ensure you stay hydrated, drink water as opposed to sugary and caffeinated drinks.

 Don’t open their menu, just order lean meats, like grilled chicken, steak or salmon with fresh salad and some carbs of your choice lightly seasoned, asked for vegetarian version if you don’t eat meat.